International Financial Assistance

 • Maximum $2,500 (participation fee for ExporTech™)

-All grant reimbursements for ETAP, DTAP and ExporTech™ are calculated at 75% of actual eligible expense, up to maximum allowed amount (exception: per diem is 50% for travel).
-Details are included in the International Financial Assistance Fact Sheet.
+All grant reimbursements for MTAP, ETAP, DTAP and ExporTech™ are calculated at 75% of actual eligible expense, up to maximum allowed amount (exception: per diem is 50% for travel).
+Only one grant allowed per company.

 Iowa value-added food/wood companies may qualify for services offered through our membership with Food Export of the Midwest.